tylerjromeo/nolandel-notes/session14.5/Bandor.md

-Song about dual nature of Ayus and Abhava

 You sit in your room at the end of the day, noodling on your instruments, when a poem comes into your head.
 You idly begin to write, not paying much attention.
 Your right hand is moving on its own as the other hand taps out a basic beat.
 You realize you've been writing for a while, and in front of you is written:

 I am the truth